As you build your business model, you will invariably come upon a choice. Should I serve a large industry or a niche market?

 Crown & Paw

 A niche business can offer products that are highly appealing to its target audience.
 It has the power to give its customers the feeling that the products were made just for them.
-This is because it’s easier to study a small demographic and then build a brand around that small audience’s needs and preferences.
+This is because it’s easier to study a small demographic.
+Then build a brand around that small audience’s needs and preferences.

 Every business wants to create a loyal following that keeps coming back to their brand again and again.
 This is easier to accomplish when you operate within a niche industry.
 The probability of brand loyalty is compounded when you have the power to build personalised relationships with clients through emotional connections.
 The smaller scope of niche markets affords business owners and their staff this unique opportunity.